rose-collectionservices/collection-services-manual/16-STACKS MANAGEMENT/readme.md

 ### 16.3.4 Documenting missing books

-* Missing books will be added to the [Missing books spreadsheet](https://emory.sharepoint.com/:x:/s/EUVRoseLibrary/EfTaM8c26vROpWCkE5obViABudgB1RfE2MynHNIGMTyyrQ?e=1qSuPa).
+* Missing books should be added to the [Missing books spreadsheet](https://emory.sharepoint.com/:x:/s/EUVRoseLibrary/EfTaM8c26vROpWCkE5obViABudgB1RfE2MynHNIGMTyyrQ?e=1qSuPa).
 * The Rare Book Librarian will mark the item as missing in Alma [LINK TO CATALOGING MANUAL]